I am currently not looking for postdocs.

 Prospective PhD students

-I am looking for motivated graduate students!
-The application to the UCSB graduate program in CS is centralized, with a new application deadline in the fall quarter.
+I am looking for one motivated PhD student to start in the Fall of 2024.
+The application to the UCSB graduate program in CS is centralized, with a new application deadline in the Fall 2023 quarter.
 There is no need to contact me to ask whether graduate student positions in my lab exist (currently they do!), or whether I am willing to accept your application outside the regular application cycle (I am neither able nor willing to do this).
 The only exception is if you are already a student at UCSB, in that case contact me

 for a meeting!
 In all other cases, when you fill out the application, indicate me as a faculty interest, and Algorithms and Theory as a topic of interest.